Skip to main content

 1. The Install Command

-- A KinD Kubernetes cluster is created, where the OpenChoreo IDP and its dependencies were installed using Helm charts.
+• A KinD Kubernetes cluster is created, where the OpenChoreo IDP and its dependencies are installed using Helm charts.

 Foundation Resources Created by OpenChoreo